lucasdnd/cluster-finder/README.md

 1. `pip3 install -r requirements.txt`

+### How to

-To run, use `python3 cluster-finder.py filename`
+1. Prepare an image: `python3 prepare-image.py filename`

+2. Find clusters in the prepared image: `python3 find-clusters.py filename`